 Your child's care team will include a pediatric otolaryngologist -- an ear, nose, and throat (ENT) doctor who specializes in voice disorders -- and speech pathologists, all trained to evaluate and treat children with voice problems, swallowing disorders, and airway problems.

-If your child needs surgery, our surgeons are skilled in operating on children's voice boxes.
-Our pediatric otolaryngologists have the necessary expertise and experience, ensuring your child receives the very best care.
+If your child needs surgery, our surgeons use the latest techniques ensure your child receives the very best care.

 Singing Voice Rehabilitation